blmhemu/rustor/README.md

 # rustor
 A simple file server to learn rust and warp.

-**Note: This is a learner's project and is not remotely usable.
-Also, this can be implemented in a simpler way using `warp::fs::dir`, but where's the fun in that.**
+**Note: This is a learner's project and is not remotely usable.**

+**This can probably be implemented in a simpler way using `warp::fs::dir`, but where's the fun in that.**

 ## Build and run
 * **Required:** Edit the `BASE_FOLDER` in `handlers.rs` to point to the folder you want to serve.
 (I know this is suboptimal).